annakorda/A2AR_analysis/README.md

 Plotting: Run the R script (Plots_rmsd_contacts.R) to regenerate RMSD and contact plots.

 Water Maps: Use water_plots_code.py to visualize .dx files.
 Requires MDAnalysis, matplotlib, and numpy.

+SMD Visualization: Use Unbinding_graph.ipynb to explore PMF and force-time relationships